peterhendrick/steggin/README.md

 * cat - a program to concatenate output from a given file (SHASUM).

 The hexadecimal string on the first line of the output represents a unique identity of the downloaded steggin.sh file.
-The second line is text of the sha256 I calculated on my personal machine.
+The second line is text of the sha256 that I calculated on my personal machine.
 If they match, you likely have an identical file to the one I wrote.

 If both lines of the output DO NOT match EXACTLY.
 Then STOP and reflect on what you've done so far.
 DELETE your steggin folder and re-download.
 It's possible that something went wrong while downloading.